dagster-io/dagster/python_modules/airline-demo/README.md

 # Airline demo

-This repository is intended as a realistic demo of Dagster's capabilities.
+This repository is intended as a fleshed-out demo of Dagster's capabilities.
 It defines three realistic data pipelines corresponding to stereotyped download, ingest, and analysis phases of typical data science workflows, using real-world airline data.
 Although the view of the pipelines provided by the Dagster tooling is unified, in typical practice we expect that each pipeline is